Himalayan Kingdoms: Ladakh & Bhutan Tour

 The tiny, isolated Himalayan kingdoms of Ladakh and Bhutan are squeezed between the powerful countries of China and India.
 For centuries, their monarchs enjoyed absolute power in their mountain strongholds, venerated by their subjects as embodiments of gods, but in the 20th century, the supremacy of these domains fell.
 In 1947, partition left Ladakh as part of India, and in 2005, Bhutan became a constitutional monarchy.

-Join Far Horizons and just 13 other guests on this 20-day journey through these two remarkable Himalayan Kingdoms.
+Join Far Horizons and just 13 other guests on this 18-day journey through these two remarkable Himalayan Kingdoms.
 The enticing itinerary includes the remote high-altitude beauty and vibrant Tibetan Buddhist culture of Ladakh, one of the highest regions in the world, frequently called “Little Tibet.”

-From the capital of Leh, drive through dramatic scenery to view the elaborately decorated Buddhist sanctuaries, stupas, and former royal palaces found in the nearby rugged valleys and magnificent towering crags.
+From the capital of Leh, drive through dramatic scenery to view elaborately decorated Buddhist sanctuaries, stupas, and former royal palaces found in the nearby rugged valleys and magnificent towering crags.
 Scattered throughout are traditional Tibetan Buddhist monasteries filled with stunning murals and Hindu shrines of the Nepali people.

 In Bhutan, emerald rice paddies cascade down the hillsides, remote centuries-old monasteries cling to the cliffs, and massive Buddhist sanctuary fortresses dominate picturesque towns where houses are decorated with magical charms to keep the evil spirits away.
 It is truly an enchanting part of the world!